-Data provided from external sources is the latest available at the time of writing this Report (April/May 2016).
-Similarly Council's own data does not represent the final information for financial year ended 30 June 2016 for either budgetary or operational performance but represents the latest information available.
+Data provided from external sources is the latest available at the time of writing this Report (June 2017).
+Similarly Council's own data do not represent the final information for financial year ended 30 June 2017 for either budgetary or operational performance but represents the latest information available.